Four Sages

 Within a traditional Confucian temple, Yan Hui's tablet is placed first to the east of Confucius.

 The families of the descendants of the Four Sages 四氏 continue to hold hereditary offices in the Republic of China (Taiwan), such as the Sacrificial Official to Confucius, "Sacrificial Official to Mencius", "Sacrificial Official to Zengzi", and "Sacrificial Official to Yan Hui".
-These families use generation poems, which were bestowed upon them by Ming and Qing Emperors.
+These families (except for the Yan's) use generation poems, which were bestowed upon them by Ming and Qing Emperors.